- Northern Ireland

 The qualifications are aligned to the Department of Education’s (NI) policy and strategy for educational achievement.

-All the qualifications are credit-rated and unit-based qualifications comprising mandatory and optional units.
+All the qualifications are credit-rated and unit-based qualifications comprising mandatory and/or optional units.

 - Youth work management